jedick/diffipedia/README.md

 3. **Human judge:** Run `data/extract_disagreements.R` to extract the examples where the heuristic and few-shot classifiers disagree.
 These are saved in `data/disagreements_for_human.csv` (only Wikipedia introductions) and `data/disagreements_for_AI.csv` (introductions and classifier responses).
 *Without looking at the classifier responses*, the human judge fills in the `noteworthy` (True/False) and `rationale` columns in the for-human CSV file and saves it as `data/human_judgments.csv`.

-4. **AI judge:** Run `judge_disagreements.py` to run the judge on the examples where the classifiers disagree.
+4. **AI judge:** Run `judge_disagreements.py` to run the unaligned judge on the examples where the classifiers disagree.
 The AI judge only sees the old and new revisions and the rationales from the heuristic and few-shot classifiers (not the human judge's responses).
 The results are saved to `data/AI_judgments.csv`.

+5. **Alignment:** Run `data/align_judge.R` to collect the alignment data (rationales and classification from human judge, and rationales from heuristic and few-shot prompts) into `data/alignment_text.txt`

+6. **Evaluate:** Run `judge_disagreements.py --aligned` to run the aligned judge on the same examples where the classifies disagree, then run `data/summarize_results.R` to generate the summary statistics (results listed below).

 # Results

 - Wikipedia pages processed: 95
-- Pages with available 10th previous revision: 94; 100th previous revision: 81
+- Available 10th previous revision: 94; 100th previous revision: 81
 - Revisions classified as noteworthy with heuristic prompt: 29%; few-shot prompt: 35%
-- Pages with disagreements between classifications from heuristic and few-shot prompts: 17
+- Disagreements between heuristic and few-shot prompts: 17
-- Disagreed classifications labeled as noteworthy with heuristic prompt: 3; few-shot prompt: 14
+  - Classified as noteworthy with heuristic prompt: 3; few-shot prompt: 14
-- Disagreed classifications labeled as noteworthy by human judge: 11
+  - Classified as noteworthy by human judge: 11
-- Labels coinciding with human judge for heuristic prompt: 5; few-shot prompt: 12
+  - Classified as noteworthy by **unaligned** AI judge: 17 (65% accurate)
+  - Classified as noteworthy by **aligned** AI judge: 12 (94% accurate)